bathcat/mumble-core/src/weather/README.md

-# Lab: Get-Weather
+# Lab: Weather

 ## Summary
 Due to overwhelming customer demand, you are building a command-line tool to get the latest weather forecast.
 Use web services to get the data.

 ## Requirements